 "The first pilot to leave Earth's atmosphere lands, then vanishes; but something with a craving for blood prowls the countryside..."

 On this day in 1970 (in Czechoslavokia), the SciFi/Comedy I Killed Einstein, Gentlemen enjoyed its theatrical premiere.
-The feature starred Jirí Sovák and Jana Brejchová, and here's the premise as listed on IMDB.com:
+Written (in part) and directed by Oldrich Lipský, the SciFi/Comedy feature starred Jirí Sovák, Jana Brejchová, and Petr Cepek.
+Here's the premise as listed on IMDB.com:

 "This futuristic science fiction comedy features an atomic bomb blast that causes women to grow beards and lose the ability to have children.
 A summit meeting is held at the United Nations, with the proposed solution of building a time machine.
 The decision is made to travel back in time and murder Einstein, with the hopeful result being that without the noted mathematician's research there will be no atomic bombs."